 - Let the polenta cool slightly to set, then serve with a side salad.

-- If you are short on time, feel free to use pre-cooked polenta for a quick yet fancy meal.
+- If you are really short on time, feel free to use pre-cooked polenta for a quick yet fancy meal.
+Just make individual slices rather than a single large pizza.